postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 ### Backup collections to GitHub

-Click the **Add Integration** button to authorize a backup of your Postman collections, then enter your GitHub Personal Access Token and click the **Proceed button**.
+Click **Add Integration** to authorize a backup of your Postman collections, then enter your GitHub Personal Access Token and click the **Proceed button**.

 [![access token](https://assets.postman.com/postman-docs/WS-integrations-github-access-token.png)](https://assets.postman.com/postman-docs/WS-integrations-github-access-token.png)

-Once the token is verified, you will be shown the configuration page to configure the integration.
+Once the token is verified, you'll be able to configure the integration.

 [![configure](https://assets.postman.com/postman-docs/WS-integrations-github-configure.png)](https://assets.postman.com/postman-docs/WS-integrations-github-configure.png)